Guide on Troubleshooting Issues & Installation Tips:

 The best way is to have each model on your truck when you are doing an installation and see which unit gets the best amp drop.
 Before you install the device and mount it permanently, check what the motor is pulling at full load without the unit, then with the unit.

 If the amps go up, try the next smaller model.
 If the amps still go up, try the next smaller model until the amps are dropping.
 Then try the next smaller unit and see if the amps drop further.
 Whichever model gave the biggest amp drop for the motor is the correct model for that application.
 (Always making sure that the amps from before the device was installed and after are lower than before.)
+If you want to speed up this process, email me.
+I have something that can help you but it’s not cheap.
+Not only does it speed up the process above, you can also demonstrate the savings to the property owner without actually installing the units.
+It makes a fantastic selling tool for those who want to see actual results before they buy.
+So, if you are serious about really knocking it out of the park for your customers, contact me for details.

 Because motors vary so much, you must install in the way above to be sure you are getting your customers the best results possible.
 If you are not making sure your installations are done in the above way, it is VERY possible that your customers will not get results.
 Without getting results, you will look like a salesman selling snake oil, your reputation will be ruined and your business will fail.